 The aim of the Public Sector Trainee Programme is to provide 16 to 24 year olds, who are seeking work or seeking a career change with an opportunity to undertake a period of work experience and training, to give them the best opportunity of entering an apprenticeship or employment.

-- Study programme to be delivered by a local college
+- Study programme to be delivered by an education/training provider

 - Maths and English Function Skills (If required)

 - Personal skills (Personal and Professional Development) Level 1

 - Work placement within Mersey Care NHS Foundation Trust